 We have construed the plain language of § 29-2261 as a mandate upon the sentencing court to obtain and consider a presentence investigation with every felony conviction unless applicable exceptions render such an investigation unnecessary.
 The presentence investigation serves several functions, including providing information to the court to assist in the imposition of an appropriate individualized sentence based on knowledge of the convicted person's background and character which may not otherwise be available to the sentencing court, especially in a plea-based conviction.
-18
+The server is a sentencing court, and the sentencing court, and the sentencing court, are sentencing court, as a mandate upon the sentencing court.

 [11] The statutory right to have a presentence investigation completed prior to being sentenced may, however, be waived so long as that waiver was knowingly and intelligently made.
-We find that Iddings expressly and effectively waived his right to a presentence investigation and that thus,
+19 We find that Iddings expressly and effectively waived his right to a presentence investigation and that thus,